mjkaufer/JSML/readme.md

 ## Inspiration

 When using APIs, one lets out a groan when if they see the API outputs data in XML format.
+JSON is expected, nowadays, when using an API.
 Nobody has this problem when writing HTML, however.
 Perhaps this is because writing a webpage in XML format is better than writing it in JSON.
 But, until now, there has been no way to tell.
 And thus, JSML was born.

 ## Use